 - Home Depot: Many Home Depot locations offer free woodworking classes once a week.
 Check here to learn more about your local store.

 - Community college: Community colleges around the US often offer woodworking classes, with the added benefit of a fully-stocked workshop.

 - Rockler: Rockler is one of the best woodworking stores in the US, and they also offer woodworking classes at store locations around the country.

 - Woodcraft: Woodcraft is another trusted name for woodworkers, with classes offered in stores in nearly every state in the US, including Hawaii.

-- Local art centers: Local art centers are a great place to pick up creative skills, including woodworking!
+- Local art centers: Local art centers are also great places to pick up creative skills, including woodworking!
 Check your local area to see what’s on offer.

 - Woodworking clubs and schools: Depending on where you live, there may be several woodworking clubs or dedicated schools to take woodworking lessons.
-Some may not have great websites, so your best bet here is asking around.
+Some may not have great websites, so your best bet here is to ask around.